cim-unito/XNAT-PIC/README.md

 Thursday, April 16, 13:00–15:00 CEST

+## Host
+Feriel Ramdhane (Euro-BioImaging Med-Hub), Francesco Gammaraccio & Kranthi Thej Kandula (Institute of Biostructures and Bioimaging (IBB) - National Research Council of Italy (CNR))

 ## Workshop description
 This workshop provides instruction on how to use XNAT-PIC and QC Tools within the XNAT platform.
 Participants will learn how to create projects, upload imaging data, and run image quality control tools.
-The session will include hands-on exercises to help users become familiar with the XNAT-PIC and XNAT platform’s main functionalities
+The session will include hands-on exercises to help users become familiar with the XNAT-PIC and XNAT platform’s main functionalities.

 ## Downloads